We may earn a commission when you buy through links in our articles. Learn more.

 Mint Mobile became famous for having Ryan Reynolds as a major shareholder, but now that the Canadian actor has sold his stake to T-Mobile, is it still worth considering as a cell phone provider?
 In short, yes.
 Mint uses T-Mobile’s network for coverage, and it swaps between 5G and 4G LTE coverage (whichever is stronger in your area) for reliable and fast speeds.

-Best 5G coverage with the fastest data speeds
+Best 5G coverage, fast data speeds

 Today’s best deals

-T-mobile specifications:
+T-Mobile specifications:

 Network T-Mobile